What is CronCat?

-Croncat provides a general purpose, fully autonomous network that enables scheduled function calls for blockchain contract execution.
-It allows any application to schedule logic to get executed in the future, once or many times, triggered by an approved "agent,” in an economically stable format.
-Croncat is launching on NEAR Protocol and will initially schedule function calls in $NEAR Token.
-Future integrations with other NEP-141 tokens are planned.
+CronCat provides a general-purpose, fully autonomous network that enables scheduled function calls for blockchain contract execution.
+It allows any application to schedule logic to get executed in the future, once or many times, triggered by an approved "agent" in an economically stable way.
+CronCat is launching on Cosmos blockchains and NEAR Protocol.

-Cron is the missing functionality required for contracts to operate as a fully autonomous entity, and adding "if-this-then-that" to blockchains is a major enhancement.
+Time and block-based executions are the missing functionality required for contracts to operate as a fully autonomous entity, and adding "if-this-then-that" to blockchains is a major enhancement.

 - Applications: Blockchain contracts or dApps that schedule future tasks.

-- Agents: Users that execute cron tasks and receive rewards
+- Agents: Users that execute CronCat tasks and receive rewards.

-Tasks that are scheduled by applications or contracts, get put into future buckets which remain dormant until a bucket is active.
+Tasks that are scheduled by applications or contracts get put into future buckets which remain dormant until a bucket is active.
 A bucket becomes active when the block height has been reached or surpassed.
 Block and time-based (using the standard cron spec) buckets are separate.
 Agents are decentralized entities running a small Rust application that communicates with the CronCat contracts, watching for available tasks & sending transactions that will confirm and execute the tasks at the appropriate time.
 Agents earn a small reward every time they successfully execute a task.

-Croncat aims to bring decentralized automation to every decentralized application or contract.
-Without Croncat, applications must utilize user-invoked transactions at the time of execution or run a trusted server that signs transactions on behalf of the users in a centralized manner.
-Croncat utilizes a network of users to execute transactions at the specific time needed in a sandboxed proxy setup.
+CronCat brings decentralized automation to every decentralized application or contract.
+Without CronCat, applications must utilize user-invoked transactions at the time of execution or run a trusted server that signs transactions on behalf of the users in a centralized manner.
+CronCat utilizes a network of agents to execute transactions at the specific time needed in a sandboxed proxy setup.
 This opens up a layer of extra capabilities and freedom to application developers that previously relied on user interactions to trigger core functionality.